 FCC's O'Rielly Names Chief of Staff

-FCC commissioner Michael O'Rielly has hired Joel Miller as his chief of staff.
+FCC Commissioner Michael O'Rielly has named Brooke Ericson to be his new chief of staff, as well as media advisor and principal press contact.

-He succeeds Brooke Erickson who exited the FCC for the private sector.
-Miller has been deputy chief of staff and legislative director for Rep. Brett Guthrie (R-Ky.), working on communications for the congressman, who is a member of the House Energy & Commerce Committee, which oversees communications issues.
+Ericson has been deputy chief of staff to Sen. Ron Johnson (R-Wis.).
+Johnson is a member of the Senate Commerce Committee, which oversees communications issues.

-“I am so pleased that Joel has agreed to lead our talented team as my new chief of staff," said the commissioner of his new hire.
-"He has been integrally involved in numerous communications issues for Congressman Guthrie, a key member of the Energy and Commerce Committee, demonstrating his policy expertise and the deftness needed to get things done on Capitol Hill.
-Moreover, Joel shares my interest in seeking to accomplish real policy improvements for the American people.”

 The television industry's top news stories, analysis and blogs of the day.